 - Scoop batter into pan(s).
 For a cake, bake for about 55 minutes, until golden and beginning to pull away slightly from the sides of the pan.
 (Start checking at 50 minutes).
-For cupcakes, bake for 20-25 minutes.
+For cupcakes, bake for about 20 minutes.

 - Cool in pan for 10 minutes and then completely on a rack before frosting.